VisitRome.com

 Best Time to Visit Rome

 Spring (April to June) and fall (September to October) are ideal for visiting Rome.
 The weather is pleasant, and tourist crowds are manageable.
 Summer sees an influx of visitors, especially in August, when locals escape the city heat.
-Winter, while quieter, offers a charm and is suitable for exploring museums and enjoying festive markets.
+Winter, while quieter, has a charm and is suitable for exploring museums and enjoying festive markets.

 Visitor Tips for Your Trip